Senipah/VBA-Better-Array/docs/api/methods/Min.md

 ### Note
 Multidimensional arrays assigned to the `.Items` property are converted to jagged arrays internally and will be treated as such by the `Min()` method.

-## Arguments
+## Parameters
 ### Optional ParamArray `Args` (Variant)
 A list of values or an array to compare.
-If no arguments are provided the `Min()` method will return the smallest value on the stored array.
+If no Parameters are provided the `Min()` method will return the smallest value on the stored array.
 ## Returns
 ### (Variant)
 The largest value in the array.